 TMJ symptoms occur when the jaw joints and the chewing muscles (muscles of mastication) do not work together correctly.
 TMJ stands for temporomandibular joint, which is the name for each joint (right and left) that connects your jaw to your skull.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

-Very often more than one treatment may be required to help resolve TMJ disorders completely, and most treatments take time to become effective.
+Very often, more than one treatment may be required to help resolve TMJ disorders completely, and most treatments take time to become effective.
+Schedule an appointment with our dentist near you to get the treatment you need.

 TMJ disorders can develop for many reasons.
 You might clench or grind your teeth, thereby tightening your jaw muscles and stressing your TM joint.
 You may have a damaged jaw joint due to injury or disease.
 Injuries and arthritis can damage the joint directly or stretch or tear the muscle ligaments.
 As a result, the disc within the joint, which is made of cartilage and functions as the “cushion” of the jaw joint, can slip out of position.
 Whatever the cause, the results may include a misaligned bite, pain, clicking or grating noise when you open your mouth, or restriction when attempting to opening your mouth wide.